Where do I start when choosing a stall system for my horses?

 Approximately 3 to 4 hours depending on the condition of the battery.

 How long does it take to charge the battery?

-It takes approximately 4 hours to fully charge a discharged battery.
+Approximately 3 to 4 hours to fully charge a discharged battery.

 How do I clean and disinfect Flexineb E3 parts?

 The Mask can be washed using clean warm tap water with some dish washing up liquid.
 Rinse off with warm clean tap water and dry off before re-use.
 Disinfection: First disassemble all parts of the Mask and wash them thoroughly with clean warm tap water and dish washing up liquid.
 Rinse the parts off and let them air dry on a clean dry surface.
 Disinfect each part by wiping down thoroughly with anti-bacterial wipes before re-assembly.
 Please click on the following link to watch our medication cup cleaning video.